sjgaughran/amnh-museumomics/README.md

 ### Reference genome ###

 Reference genomes are becoming an increasingly important part of genomics, as more and more become available for non-model organisms.
 These assemblies allow you to map raw sequencing reads to a single reference for the species (or a closely related species).
 This not only increases repeatability across studies, it also allows for more accurate mapping and variant calling compared to *de novo* methods.
-The reference genome for *T. minimums* was recently published in:
+The reference genome for *T. minimus* was recently published in:

 https://onlinelibrary.wiley.com/doi/full/10.1111/evo.14546